grafana/grafana/docs/sources/setup-grafana/set-up-https.md

 ## Before you begin

 - You must have shell access to the system and `sudo` access to perform actions as root or administrator.
-- For the CA-signed option, you will need a domain name you control assigned to the machine you are working on.
+- For the CA-signed option, you need a domain name that you possess and that is associated with the machine you are using.

 ## Obtain a certificate and key